0x5c4r3/jekyll-theme-console/_posts/2022-01-27-Car-Hacking-Part-3:-Rolljam-Attack.markdown

 &nbsp;

 The first row is configuring one of the BladeRF TX Antennas sending a strong triangle wave to jam the signal at 433.85MHz.
-The second row configures the receiver, recording the window of frequencies happening in a file and printing it on a GUI.
+The second row configures the receiver, another RX antenna from the BladeRF, recording the window of frequencies happening in a file and printing it on a GUI.
+Running this script, we are basically able to store a file that we will need to filter later on, to isolate the original one sent from the keyfob.

 &nbsp;